Yyassin/illumi/README.md

 ## Issues & feature requests

-If you still experience any issues, we encourage you to report them [here](https://github.com/Yyassin/illumi/issues).Please follow the existing template, otherwise the issue will be closed without notice.
+If you still experience any issues, we encourage you to report them [here](https://github.com/Yyassin/illumi/issues).
+Please follow the existing template, otherwise the issue will be closed without notice.

 Any ideas to grow the app?
 You can also request by adding a **request label** and we'll take a look!
 Developers are welcome to submit a pull request.